skx/cpmulator/README.md

 $ cpmulator /path/to/binary [optional-args]
 ```

-Note that the ZORK games are distributed as two files; an executable and a data-file.
-For example if you wish to play ZORK, or a similar game you'll want to have the two files in the same directory:
+Note that the Infocom games are distributed as two files; an executable and a data-file.
+For example if you wish to play ZORK1 you'll need to have these two files, in the same directory:

 * ZORK1.COM
   * The filename of this doesn't matter.
 * ZORK1.DAT
   * This **must** be named ZORK1.DAT, in upper-case, and be in the current directory.
+  * Because ZORK1.COM will try to load it by upper-cased name.

 ```
 $ cpmulator ZORK1.COM